marcotran/stock-price-prediction/README.md

 `cd ..`
 `pip install -r requirements.txt`

-Now you can open up an additional terminal and start up a server for the backend on port 5000:
+Now you can open up a terminal and start up a server for the backend on port 5000:

 `set FLASK_APP=app.py`